appsmithorg/appsmith-docs/website/docs/write-code/reference/transform-data.md

 ## Parsing JSON string to object

-APIs often return data as JSON strings, and you may need to convert these strings into objects to work with them more effectively.
-You can use `JSON.parse()` to parse JSON strings into JSObjects, allowing you to access and manipulate the data.
+If you are receiving API data as JSON strings, you may need to convert these strings into objects to display the data in widgets.
+You can use `JSON.parse() `to parse JSON strings into JavaScript objects, enabling you to access and manipulate the data.

 <dd>